 - People share their knowledge and encourage each other to conserve fresh water on World Water Day.

 World Water Day in India

-According to the United Nations, the idea for World Water Day dates back to 1992, when the United Nations Conference on Environmental Development was held in Rio de Janeiro.
-That same year, the General Assembly passed a resolution designating 22nd March as World Water Day each year.
+The United Nations established Water Day.
+The idea for World Water Day dates back to 1992 when the United Nations Conference on Environmental Development was held in Rio de Janeiro.
+That same year, the General Assembly passed a resolution designating 22nd March as World Water Day.